 How to make Mae-wari shochu is very simple.
 Simply mix the shochu and water in a clean bottle in the desired ratio, and let it sit in the refrigerator for about one night to a week.

-It is OK whatever the bottle available in your kitchen, but the best result is a bottle that blocks lights.
+It is OK whatever the bottle is available in your kitchen, but the best result is a bottle that blocks lights.

 When using a shochu with an alcohol content of 25%, the ratio of shochu to water is about 6 to 4, but you can adjust it to your liking.
 Also, it is recommended to use soft mineral water instead of tap water.

 The taste of shochu can be significantly improved by Maewari, and it is also attractive to find your favorite ratio and resting days.
 Maewari Shochu also can be enjoyable with a straight, on the rock.
 When you make it warm, soak a heat-resistance glass or mug filled Maewari Shochu in boiled water until it gets warm.
-Enjoy to have “Maewari” experiment and find your favorite taste.
+Enjoy having “Maewari” experiment and find your favorite taste.

 Other Ways To Enjoy Shochu